 X-ray of a total hip replacement showing the ball, socket and stem implants

-There are two major surgical approach methods for performing a total hip replacement:
+Although there are many described surgical approaches to the hip, the two most common surgical approach methods for performing a total hip replacement are:

-To begin the operation, the hip replacement surgeon will make incisions on either the back (posterior) or front (anterior) of the hip.
-Both approaches offer pain relief and improvement in walking and movement within weeks of surgery.
+To begin the operation, the hip replacement surgeon will make an incision on either the back (posterior) or front (anterior) of the hip.
+Both approaches offer pain relief and improvement in walking and movement within weeks of surgery with comparable, low complication rates.
 In some instances, the orthopedic surgeon may choose to employ robotic technologies during the surgery.
 (Find an HSS surgeon who performs robotic-assisted hip replacement surgery.)

 There are certain steps patients can take both before and after surgery to improve recovery time and results.
 It is important to follow the instructions and guidance provided by your orthopedic surgeon, medical team and rehabilitation therapist.
 Visit Preparing for Your Surgery to get information on preoperative hip replacement classes and patient education materials about joint replacement surgery.